Tiltup.com

 Once the work crews set up the tiles and trays, they poured the tilt-up panels and allowed them to cure, then stood and secured the panels to form the walls.
 Workers then washed the walls' exteriors with warm water to remove the trays and wax and leave the masonry tiles in the finished brick pattern.

-The Brick Snap system worked - the project satisfied the city's requirements while maintaining the cost and speed advantages that tilt-up construction provides.
-"Our team took a very innovative approach to solving the various challenges we faced in the design and planning phases," said Hellen.
-"The steps we took were very effective, and were successful at holding down the overall cost of the project."
+The Brick Snap system worked – the project satisfied the city’s requirements while maintaining the cost and speed advantages that tilt-up construction provides.
+“Our team took a very innovative approach to solving the various challenges we faced in the design and planning phases,” said Mr. McGuire.
+“The steps we took were very effective, and were successful at holding down the overall cost of the project.”

 The Brick Snap system is another example of how the construction industry is driving innovations to manage costs and schedule without undercutting quality - the key benefits of tilt-up concrete construction.
 As these creative solutions are improved and implemented, tilt-up construction will continue to evolve into the construction methodology of choice for an ever-growing circle of commercial building applications.